nagy135/subtube/README.md

 ```

 # SXIV integration
 if you add following lines to your sxiv config (~/.config/sxiv/exec/key-handler) you will be able to use qeueu feature, show video title of thumbnail and remove them.
+This case statement already exists, so just copy 4 lines inside.

 ```
 case "$KEY" in